Orthodontist located in Montgomery, IL & Sandwich, IL

 Once the braces come off, you might need a retainer to maintain your perfect smile.
-At Kay & Morris Orthodontics, with offices in Montgomery and Sandwich, Illinois, and serving the nearby areas of Aurora, Oswego, and Yorkville, skilled orthodontists Ryan Morris, DDS, MS, and C. Neil Kay, BDS, MS, offer several types of retainers that hold your teeth in place and prevent noticeable shifting.
-Find out more about the benefits of retainers by calling the office of Kay & Morris Orthodontics nearest you or request a consultation online today.
+At Kay Orthodontics, with offices in Montgomery and Sandwich, Illinois, and serving the nearby areas of Aurora, Oswego, and Yorkville, skilled orthodontist C. Neil Kay, BDS, MS, offers several types of retainers that hold your teeth in place and prevent noticeable shifting.
+Find out more about the benefits of retainers by calling the office of Kay Orthodontics nearest you or request a consultation online today.

 A retainer is a dental device that prevents your teeth from moving after you get your braces off.
 Because it can take up to six months for your teeth’s position to be permanent, you might need to wear a retainer to keep your teeth from shifting into their original position (relapse).

-The retainer fits over your teeth and there are several types of retainers the providers at Kay & Morris Orthodontics offer, so you can retain your new smile.
+The retainer fits over your teeth and there are several types of retainers the providers at Kay Orthodontics offer, so you can retain your new smile.

-The three types of retainers Kay & Morris Orthodontics offer include the Hawley removable retainer, clear plastic retainers, and a permanent fixed retainer.
+The three types of retainers Kay Orthodontics offer include the Hawley removable retainer, clear plastic retainers, and a permanent fixed retainer.

 The Hawley retainer is a removable device made of a durable plastic or acrylic material and a metal wire.
 This type of retainer can last for many years and is easy to remove before eating and brushing your teeth.

 Clear retainers are made of a durable polyurethane or plastic materials.
 You can easily remove the retainer when needed and the materials make it virtually invisible when you’re wearing it.